 I’ve loved decorating for as long as I can remember and always looked forward to having a home of my own to put my stamp on.
 It’s not something I’ve strongly considered as a career but something I’m happy I’ve found a way to incorporate into my blog in a more personal capacity!

 Which do you find more important in design?
 Functionality or Aesthetics?
 Why?

 Function over form, for sure.
 For instance, I love the look of an all white living room, but with a very playful dog and a baby on the way, I know I won’t be trading in our navy sectional any time soon!

 If you had to describe your design style in three words, what would they be?

 I know that Nantucket is your home away from home.
 How has Nantucket influenced your design style?

 Nantucket represents quintessential all-American style and I like to think my wardrobe and our home both reflect that sensibility.
 It’s funny to think that so much of what I wear now has been influenced by what my mom and grandmother have worn on the island for so many years — classics are classics for a reason!

-So after following your blog for years, I know that it’s no secret that navy blue and hot pink is your favorite color combination!
+After following your blog for years I know that it’s no secret that navy blue and hot pink is your favorite color combo!
 What tips do you have for someone trying to incorporate a beloved color combination into their home without it feeling overwhelming?

 What does your design process look like?
 Where do you start?
 How do you select the big statement pieces for a room?